 I'm a published author of fiction and nonfiction who is available for developmental editing, line editing, and proofreading.
 My debut novel, HOW TO BUY A LOVE OF READING, was published by Dutton in 2009.
-My articles, essays, and stories (for adults and young adults) have appeared or are forthcoming in such publications as Writer's Digest, Parents, The Writer, Cicada, Carve, and Milk & Ink: a Mosaic of Motherhood.
+My articles, essays, and stories (for adults and young adults) have appeared in such publications as Writer's Digest, Parents, The Writer, Cicada, Carve, and Milk & Ink: a Mosaic of Motherhood.

 My background, in short: For many years, I was a high school English teacher and private SAT and writing tutor.
 In 2009, my debut novel, HOW TO BUY A LOVE OF READING, was published by Dutton, an imprint of Penguin.
 HTBALOR was released in paperback by Plume in 2010 and has been translated into Spanish and Italian.

 In addition to editing other writers' work and creating my own, I teach writing classes, speak at writers' conferences, and present to groups about reading, writing, and editing.